Thin film: Epitaxial Strains

 where $a_s$ and $a_f$ are the lattice parameters of the substrate and film, respectively.
 It is assumed that the substrate is rigid due to its relative thickness.
 Therefore, all of the elastic strain occurs in the film to match the substrate.

 Beyond lattice mismatch, epitaxial strain is also influenced by the surface morphology of substrates.
-Substrates for epitaxial thin film growth are often prepared via annealing to have atomically flat steps.
+Substrates for epitaxial thin-film growth are often prepared via annealing to have atomically flat steps.
 However, the size of these substrate steps relative to the unit cell size of the film is often mismatched and has been shown to contribute to the strain of the film, and thus, further impact the film's properties.

-Film Thickness
+Film thickness

 Epitaxial strain is a function of film thickness.
 For thin films, there is a critical thickness below which the film is epitaxially strained and above which it is energetically favorable for the film to become relaxed by the introduction of defects such as dislocations.
 The figure below depicts the effects of film thickness on epitaxial strain.
 Since the initial film has a larger lattice than that of the substrate, the in-plane lattice parameter of the film when strained (t < t_{crit}) is reduced to match that of the substrate, and due to Poisson's ratio, the surface normal lattice parameter is expected to increase.
 When the film becomes relaxed (t > t_{crit}), dislocations at the film/substrate interface allow the lattice parameters of the film to approach those of the bulk material.

 Multiple models for critical thickness have been developed over the last 50 years.
 The first model to predict the critical thickness was developed by Matthews and Blakeslee (MB) in 1974, who derived their model through a force-balancing argument between the driving force for dislocation glide and the resistance from lattice mismatch stress.
 The MB model was developed for the specific case of a thin film on a thick substrate.

-However, subsequent experimental studies - particularly on SiGe thin films - found disagreement between the MB predictions and experimental data.
+However, subsequent experimental studiesparticularly on SiGe thin filmsfound disagreement between the MB predictions and experimental data.
 The deviations between results and the model could likely be attributed to the fact that the MB theory neglects dislocation-dislocation interactions and dislocation nucleation mechanisms.
 To address these limitations of the MB model, other scientists proceeded to develop more advanced models that would more accurately predict experimental results.
 In the late 1980s, Dodson and Tsao considered an excess stress argument rather than a force-balancing argument to develop the DT model, which agreed well with experimental results for SiGe thin films.
 In 1996, Freund and Nix considered an energy-based argument to generalize the MB model for the case of a compliant substrate and epitaxial film.